Where everyday is the weekend…

 Building a Cottage: Red Tape

 Last time I updated the progress of the cottage I hadn’t had much in the way of good news.
-I found out I would have to fill half of my lot for the septic bed, which would cost far more then I had planned and would knock out most of […]
+I found out I would have to fill half of my lot for the septic bed, which would cost far more then I had planned and would knock out most of my trees. […]

 Sharing a Cottage